 What’s the best way to study?

-The WSJ has an excellent piece summing up the latest research on the best ways to study.
+The WSJ has an excellent piece summing up the latest research on the best way to study.
+Some highlights:

 Chiefly, testing yourself repeatedly before an exam teaches the brain to retrieve and apply knowledge from memory.
 The method is more effective than re-reading a textbook, says Jeffrey Karpicke, an assistant professor of psychological sciences at Purdue University.
 If you are facing a test on the digestive system, he says, practice explaining how it works from start to finish, rather than studying a list of its parts.